yasmina-bioinfo/GSE83931_miniFASTQ/README.md

 - The pipeline rebuilds tx2gene automatically from the GENCODE FASTA if missing.
 - Transcript identifiers are kept consistent with the Salmon index (GENCODE-style IDs).
 - All steps are fully scripted; no results depend on interactive R history.

+The analysis was designed to be reproducible on standard personal hardware with limited RAM.
 ---

 ## Purpose of this project